beluxappdev/health-check/README.md

 - Container Insights should be enabled
 - Diagnostic Settings should be enabled
 - Defender profile should be enabled
-- KMS should be enabled
-- HTTP Application Routing should not be used in production
+- KeyVault Secret Provider should be used

 ### Authentication and Authorization